codaptai/codapt-template-tsr/.codapt/docs/global.md

 For all frontend components, focus on good design, using your own judgement when there is not a clear intended direction.
 Take two passes at each component/page -- first, implement the functionality, then re-visit it to improve the design as per any specifications or best practices.

 When you're creating pages that don't wrap other pages, **always** include "index.tsx" in the filename so that we don't accidentally have clashing routes.
 See the `tanstack-router/pages` document for details.
+For example, rather than `some-page.tsx`, use `some-page/index.tsx` or `some-page.index.tsx`.

 Put non-route components in the `src/components` directory.